Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by the Consejo de Investigaciones Científicas y Técnicas de la República Argentina (CONICET) and the Secretaría de Ciencia y Técnica de la Universidad Nacional de Córdoba (SeCyT).
 We thank Dr. Raúl Angulo for kindly providing us with the halo data from the MXXL simulation.
 DJP specialy thanks to Dr. Jan Busa Sr., Dr. Jan Busa Jr., Dr. Ming-Chya Wu and Dr. Chin-Kun Hu for the development of the \textsc{arvo} software and their invaluable help in its use and adaptation.
 Numerical calculations were performed at the computer clusters from the Centro de Cómputo de Alto Desempeño de la Universidad Nacional de Córdoba (CCAD, \url{http://ccad.unc.edu.ar}).
 Plots were made with the \textsc{r} software \citep{Rsoft} and postprocessed with Inkscape (\url{https://inkscape.org}).
+We thank the anonymous referee for carefully reading this manuscript and providing useful comments and suggestions that significantly improved this paper.